 - Symptoms similar to flu: If you feel fatigued and experience body pain along with a fever and brown discharge, visit a doctor soon as it could be a sign of a serious infection.

 1. Is it Normal to Have Brown Discharge After Sex?

 If you notice brown discharge after having sexual intercourse with your partner, then it could be a sign of vigorous sex.
 It is fairly common, but if it occurs quite frequently and you feel sore, then perhaps you should take it slow.
 And if it continues, it is best that you check with a doctor.

 2. What Infections Can Cause Brown Discharge?

-Some common infections that can cause brown discharge are pelvic inflammatory disease, gonorrhea, bacterial vaginosis, and chlamydia.
+Some common infections that can cause brown discharge are pelvic inflammatory disease, gonorrhoea, bacterial vaginosis, and chlamydia.

 3. Is Brown Discharge a Sign of Perimenopause?